Native American Languages Act of 1990: Assimilation

 Legislation mandated English as the exclusive language of instruction enforced on reservations in the 19th century.
 The Civilization Fund Act of 1819 authorized allotted funds to organizations such as missionaries and agents and employees of the Federal Government to live among the Indians in order to educate and assimilate the Indian people into the standards of Anglo-American society.
 As the foreign culture became more dominant, racial overtones surfaced.

 Beginning in the late 19th century after the Indian Wars, the federal government established Native American boarding schools to educate and assimilate Native American children into mainstream culture.
-Many government officials and observers believed that native cultures were fading and they had an obligation to prepare native children for the future.
+Multiple government officials and observers believed that native cultures were fading and they had an obligation to prepare native children for the future.
 But, Indian children were removed from their homes, and placed in distant boarding schools, often with children from other tribes.
 The federal government often operated the schools through religious organizations, both Protestant and Catholic.
-The children were required to learn English and practice Christianity, being forced at theh schools to leave their native cultures.
-Many emotional and psychological issues today found in Indian communities have their foundations within the traumatic experiences of the children educated in such schools.
+The children were required to learn English and practice Christianity, being forced at the schools to leave their native cultures.
+A number of emotional and psychological issues today found in Indian communities have their foundations within the traumatic experiences of the children educated in such schools.

 The Dawes Allotment Act (1887) was intended to achieve assimilation in another way, by breaking up communal lands and tribal government on reservations.
 Communal land was distributed to registered heads of households in an effort to have the Indians establish subsistence farming, the standard among Euro-American farms at the time.
 They were to become private land owners.
-This change greatly disrupted the communal life on many reservations.
+This change disrupted the communal life on multiple reservations.
 The 160-acre plots were generally too small for successful farming on the Great Plains because of geographic and climate conditions.
 In addition, outsiders soon tried to acquire Indian lands, and the tribes lost much of their property over the ensuing decades.
-Many non-Indian men married Indian women in an effort to take over their land and property.
+A number of non-Indian men married Indian women in an effort to take over their land and property.

 Similar actions had taken place in the Spanish colonies in the Americas.
 During early colonization non-Indian explorers married Indian women in Alta California and New Spain in order to be granted land by the Crown.